-6 State Tax Amnesty Programs
+4 State Tax Amnesty Programs in 2018

-Under a tax amnesty, the state provides a time period when people can file late tax returns and pay off any outstanding tax debts without penalty, and it's a great way for states to raise some quick revenue.
+Amnesty a governmental act of pardon or a decision not to punish a person, business, or entity.
+Under a tax amnesty program, a state provides a time period during which people can file late tax returns or pay off outstanding tax debts without penalty.
+It's a great way for states to raise some quick revenue.

-- Late tax returns.
-The state typically waives late filing penalties as long as past due tax returns are filed during the amnesty period.
+The state will typically waive late filing penalties as long as past due tax returns are filed during the amnesty period.
+Most will also waive late payment penalties—and sometimes they'll even waive the interest—if the outstanding balance is paid in full during the amnesty period.

 How State Tax Amnesty Works: Arizona as an Example

 One of Arizona's Tax Recovery Programs—it's actually offered two in recent years—ended in 2015.
 The program reduced or waived civil penalties and interest for unpaid tax liabilities for any tax year ending before January 1, 2014 for annual filers, or before February 1, 2015 for all other filers.

 Taxpayers had to submit amnesty applications, payments for past due taxes, and all original or amended returns in order to qualify.
 You were ineligible for the program if you had ever been under criminal investigation or the subject of a criminal litigation.
 Convictions for tax crimes also disqualified you, and you would be ineligible if you had agreed to a resolution for your tax debt with the state.

 In return, the Arizona Department of Revenue waived or abated any civil penalties and interest.
 The ADR also agreed to forego any administrative, civil, or criminal actions.
 Tax returns were still candidates for audit, however.
 Anyone who applied for amnesty surrendered his right to appeal any decisions made in the case.